 That’s a great benefit as the program rate will always be comparable to the best available rate from the hotel, and in some instances, cheaper.

 This is a must have card for anyone hoping to leverage rewards programs to travel for less.
-It’s usually the first card I recommend to beginners as there is no annual fee the first year and the welcome bonus is enough for a round-trip flight anywhere in North America.
+It’s usually the first card I recommend to beginners as the welcome bonus is enough for a round-trip flight anywhere in North America.
 Here’s an example how Canadians could redeem their welcome bonus:

 Transfer Membership Rewards Points to Aeroplan at 1:1 ratio and redeem for an economy flight anywhere in North America (excluding Hawaii for Aeroplan).
 In this example, I will show direct flights from Vancouver to Chicago.